tallisthomas/TWIE_SQL2LM/README.md

 ## 📝 Disclaimer

 This tool is provided **as-is**, for accelerating the reorganization of legacy migration histories.
 There is **no guarantee** that the generated migrations will run without minor manual adjustments. **Always** review, test in a safe branch, and update as needed before merging.

+⚠️ Tool Generation Note: This tool (including this README) was created in approximately 30 minutes using AI assistance (ChatGPT).
+Please verify and adapt the output to your needs.

 ---